Dark mode switch icon Light mode switch icon

 (2012) The Rise of the Neural Net

-Neural networks have existed since the 1980s, but in 2012, things changed.
+Neural networks have existed since the 1980s, they became useful in 2012,

-2012’s AlexNet steamrolled the imagenet competition with a ConvNet trained on 2 Nvidia GTX590s for a full week.
-AlexNet had half the error rate of the 2nd best entry:
+In 2012, AlexNet steamrolled the imagenet competition.
+Alex Krizhevsky used a ConvNet trained on two Nvidia GTX590s for a week.
+AlexNet had half the error rate of the 2nd best imagenet entry:

-This isn’t to take away from Alex Krizhevsky, but I think it was really a matter of time before GPUs started dominating deep learning.
-The compute power growth hit an inflection point that made it inevitable.
+This isn’t to take away from Alex Krizhevsky, but it was a matter of time before GPUs started dominating deep learning.
+The inflection point in GPU compute power made it inevitable.

 (2014) Moore’s law coughs: the diagnosis is terminal